Jbleezy/BO1-Reimagined/README.md

 * Nova crawlers now do not explode from turret damage
 * No longer deals damage to players

-### Centrifuge (Ascension)
-* Cooldown time has been doubled
-* No longer stops spinning for entire rounds
-* Deals 50 damage to players
-* Fixed a bug where zombies that were killed from the Centrifuge in higher rounds became invisible and invincible
-* The player that is closest to a zombie that is killed from the Centrifuge gets the kill

-### Flinger (Call of the Dead)
-* Zombies flung now count as actual kills
-* Available whenever the power is on
-* Will not activate if the player is in the air
-* Removed explosion effect from flung zombies

-### Spikes (Shangri-La)
-* Now kills zombies (except for Shrieker and Napalm)
-* Deal 50 damage to players
-* Will not activate if the player is in the air, crouch, prone, or down

-### Waterfall (Shangri-La)
-* Now kills zombies (except for Shrieker and Napalm)
-* Now costs 500 points
-* Displays a hintstring when active

 ## Blockers

 ### Doors